-In May 2014, the FASB issued ASU 2014-09, Revenue from Contracts with Customers.
+In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers."
 This update is a joint project with the International Accounting Standards Board initiated to clarify the principles for recognizing revenue and to develop a common revenue standard that is meant to remove inconsistencies and weaknesses in revenue requirements, provide a more robust framework for addressing revenue issues, improve comparability of revenue recognition practices, provide more useful information to users of financial statements and simplify the preparation of financial statements.
 The core principle of the guidance is that an entity should recognize revenue to depict the transfer of promised goods or services to customers in an amount that reflects the consideration to which the entity expects to be entitled in exchange for those goods or services.
 For public companies, this guidance is effective for annual and interim periods beginning after December 15, 2017.
-Because the guidance does not apply to revenue associated with financial instruments, including loans and securities, Atlantic Capital does not expect this ASU to have a material impact on net interest income and securities gains.
-Atlantic Capital is evaluating the impact to other revenue streams such as service charges and trust income.
+Atlantic Capital has completed its review of the impact of ASU 2014-09 on components of non-interest income and has not found any significant changes to its methodology of recognizing revenue.
+Revenue streams impacted by the ASU included service charges, trust income, sales of financed other real estate, and check printing revenue.
+The Company anticipates recording a cumulative effect adjustment to first quarter 2018 opening retained earnings in an amount less than \$2,000, and the Company will include newly applicable revenue disclosures in its Form 10-Q for the quarter ended March 31, 2018.